newmancodes/advent-of-code-2025/day-06/README.md

-﻿# Day 6 - Trash CompactorTrash Compactor
+﻿# Day 6 - Trash Compactor

 After helping the Elves in the kitchen, you were taking a break and helping them re-enact a movie scene when you over-enthusiastically jumped into the garbage chute!